Minimum Uncertainty Based Detection of Adversaries in Deep Neural Networks: Minimum Uncertainty based Detection

-The rationale behind our detector in \eqref{test_new} is that given $\tau_0$, minimizing the uncertainty (test statistic) under $\mathcal{H}_0$ reduces the probability of false alarms.
-The probability of detection however, depends on test statistic pdf under $\mathcal{H}_1$, in which the adversarial perturbation $\mathbf{n}_\nu^{\text{adv}}$ is unknown in practice.
-The premise here is that due to network instability under $\mathcal{H}_1$, the sought probabilities ${\{\mathbf{p}_l\}_{l=1}^L}$ will not reduce uncertainty under $\mathcal{H}_1$ as effectively, thus the performance of \eqref{test_new} will be better than that of \eqref{test}.
-To corroborate this, efficient solvers for the proposed minimization task, and extensive tests in lieu of analytical metrics, are in order.
+The rationale behind our detector in \eqref{test_new} is that for a given detection threshold $\tau_0$, uncertainty minimization will increase the number of clean images whose minimized uncertainty will fall below this threshold, and thus lead to a lower probability of false alarms.
+The probability of adversarial input detection however, depends on test statistic pdf under $\mathcal{H}_1$, in which the adversarial perturbation $\mathbf{n}_\nu^{\text{adv}}$ is unknown.
+The premise here is that due to \textit{network instability} under $\mathcal{H}_1$, the sought probabilities ${\{\mathbf{p}_l\}_{l=1}^L}$ will not reduce uncertainty under $\mathcal{H}_1$ \textit{as effectively}, thus minimum uncertainty-based detection can provide improved ROC curves.
+In lieu of analytical metrics, this has been tested through extensive numerical experiments, and its effectiveness has been empirically corroborated. }